hue-manatee/hue-manatee/README.md

 ```
 http POST https://hue-manatee.herokuapp.com/api/bridge name="Your bridge name here" ip="access to bridge IP here" bridgeUserId="your hue bridge username here" token:"your unique token here"
 ```
-This request will also set the current logged in user as the bridge admin.
 Once your bridge is registered, you can access information about the lights attached to that bridge by sending a GET request to
 ```
 https://hue-manatee.herokuapp.com/api/_Your_bridgeUserId_Here_
 ```